sophon-org/dapp-portal/hyperchains/README.md

 }>
 ```

-> ℹ️ **Heads up:** include `displaySettings` so your network appears in the selector, fill in `nativeCurrency` for accurate chain metadata, and list the chain's base token in `tokens` to avoid the generic `BASETOKEN` label in the UI.
+> ℹ️ **Heads up:** include `displaySettings` so your network appears in the selector, fill in `nativeCurrency` for accurate chain metadata, provide `blockExplorers.default.url` on both L2 and `l1Network` if you want explorer links in the UI, and list the chain's base token in `tokens` to avoid the generic `BASETOKEN` label.
 </details>

 ---